galwa506/student-success-analytics-jcu/README.md

 Data Preparation:

-Place your de-identified student data in the data/ folder, following the required schema.
+Place your de-identified or mock student data in the data/ folder, following the required schema.

-Running Example Models:
+### Running Example Models:

 See notebooks for step-by-step EDA, feature engineering, and predictive modeling.